 Today, more people embrace dark mode.
 They are also acutely aware of washed-out blacks and true blacks.
 This way, we’re all appreciative of higher contrast screens.

 LCD and OLED screen technologies are now getting better by the day.
 LCD LED screens are brighter and support a wide range of colors.
 OLED provides true high contrast.
 As far as brightness goes, they’re rapidly catching up.

 In the age of high dynamic videos, both LCD LED and OLED screen technologies are in a race to outdo each other.
 It goes without saying that OLED screens seem to be getting the hype as the superior of the two.

 Honestly, this hype is somewhat warranted.
 Nonetheless, modern LCD screens are not only cheaper, but they’ve put up on a good show.
-A perfect example of this is the display LCD display on Apple’s iPhone XR.
+A perfect example of this is the display LCD display on Apple’s iPhone XR and iPhone 11 phones.

 The smartphones of today are manufactured with beauty and functionality in mind.
 All top flagships lead the charge in the quest for perfection.

 Manufacturers have kicked plastic out of the window.
 In the past couple of years, they have added high durable glass, aluminum, and stainless steel as the main components to build their phones.
 In 2019, there are rumors of a shift towards titanium and ceramics bodies.
 The final products from these materials not only have a premium look and feel, but they also tend to be more durable.

 Smartphones also feature thinner bezels as manufacturers seek to provide edge-to-edge displays.
 This move provides more real estate for the user to work with.
 Perhaps this need has led to manufacturers exploring the need for foldable smartphones.
 Were they to work, they would revolutionize smartphone displays.
 Following Samsung’s Fold failure, this change will probably have to wait for the next decade.

 Now and in the foreseeable future